Abiy Ahmed: Personal life

-Abiy married Zinash Tayachew, an Amhara woman from Gondar, while both were serving in the Ethiopian National Defense Force.
+Abiy married Zinash Tayachew, an Amhara woman and gospel singer from Gondar, while both were serving in the Ethiopian National Defense Force.
 They are the parents of three daughters and one adopted son.
 Abiy speaks Oromo, Amharic, Tigrinya and English.
 He is a fitness aficionado and frequents physical and gym activities in Addis Ababa.

 Religion

-Abiy is a Pentecostal Christian, born of a Muslim father and a Christian mother.
-He was raised in a family of religious plurality.
-Abiy and his family are regular church attendees, and he also occasionally ministers in preaching and teaching the gospel at the Ethiopian Full Gospel Believers' Church.
-His wife Zinash Tayachew is also a Christian who ministers in her church as a gospel singer.
+Although he was raised in a family of religious plurality, Abiy is a Pentecostal Christian.
+He and his family are regular church attendees, and he also occasionally ministers in preaching and teaching the gospel at the Ethiopian Full Gospel Believers' Church.

 Education

 While serving in the Ethiopian National Defense Force, Abiy received his first degree, a bachelor's degree in computer engineering from the Microlink Information Technology College in Addis Ababa in 2009.

-Abiy holds a Master of Arts in transformational leadership earned from the business school at Greenwich University, London, in collaboration with the International Leadership Institute, Addis Ababa, in 2011.
+Abiy holds a Master of Arts in transformational leadership earned from the business school at the University of Greenwich in London, in collaboration with the International Leadership Institute, Addis Ababa, in 2011.
 He also holds a Master of Business Administration from the Leadstar College of Management and Leadership in Addis Ababa in partnership with Ashland University in 2013.

 Abiy, who had started his Doctor of Philosophy (PhD) work as a regular student, submitted his PhD thesis in 2016, and defended it in 2017 at the Institute for Peace and Security Studies, Addis Ababa University.
 He did his PhD work on the Agaro constituency with the PhD thesis entitled "Social Capital and its Role in Traditional Conflict Resolution in Ethiopia: The Case of Inter-Religious Conflict In Jimma Zone State", supervised by Amr Abdallah).
 In 2022, Alex de Waal described Abiy's PhD thesis as constituting an anecdote on an event in which an individual friendship between people of opposite sides augmented social capital and inspired the resolution of a local violent conflict in Jimma Zone.
 De Waal saw the thesis as "perhaps enough for an undergraduate paper", but not deep enough to cover social capital, background literature on armed conflict and resolution, or literature on "identity, nationalism and conflict".
 In 2023, de Waal and colleagues recommended that Addis Ababa University re-examine Abiy's PhD thesis for plagiarism, based on their claim of the presence of plagiarism on every page of Chapter 2 of the thesis.

 Abiy published a related short research article on de-escalation strategies in the Horn of Africa in a special journal issue dedicated to countering violent extremism.